dmccreary/clocks-and-watches/docs/setup/03-display-cable-harness.md

 Note that the male pins are on the left side and you will note that the red power wire is separated from the rest of the wires which are all glued together so they can be plugged directly into the breadboard.

+## Building the Display Harness

 We start by purchasing some 20cm long Male-Female Dupont ribbon connectors from eBay.
 The price should be about $8 for 120 connectors.
 Make sure to get the Male-Female version.
 The female pins will go on the display and the male ends will go into our breadboard.

 ![20 CM Male-Female Dupont Connector](../img/dupont-ribbon-cable-m-f.png)

 We then separate out seven of these wires trying to use the black (or brown) and red colors in the GND and VCC edge of the group of wires.
 Note that some of the display cable use brown for GND rather than black.

+## The Display Connection

 You can see a close-up of each of the colors and their connections in the picture below.

 Backside view of the display harness at the display end:
-![Display Cable Harness Display End Back Side View](../img/display-harness-display-end.png) Note that from the backside, the brown wire on the right (near the "1") is GND and the purple wire on the left (near the "7") is CS (chip select).
+![Display Cable Harness Display End Back Side View](../img/display-harness-display-end.png)

+Note that from the backside, the brown wire on the right (near the "1") is GND and the purple wire on the left (near the "7") is CS (chip select).
 Note that "VSS" is the same an GND and "VDD" is the same and 3.3 volt power.

 Front side view of display harness at the display end: